 The Arithmetic Seminar

-TOPICS: Arithmetics in the broadest sense that includes Number Theory, Algebraic Geometry, Representation Theory, Lie Groups and Lie Algebras, Diophantine Geometry, Arithmetic Dynamics, etc.
+TOPICS: Arithmetic in the broadest sense that includes Number Theory, Algebraic Geometry, Representation Theory, Lie Groups and Lie Algebras, Diophantine Geometry, Arithmetic Dynamics, etc.

 PLACE and TIME: The seminar meets either on Tuesdays at 4:15 p.m. or on Fridays at 3:30 p.m. in LN 2205.
 Before the talks, there will be refreshments in the Anderson Reading Room at 4:00 p.m.(Tuesday) and 3:30 p.m.
 (Friday).

-ORGANIZERS: Dikran Karagueuzian, Marcin Mazur, Adrian Vasiu, Joel Robert Dodge, Daniel Vallieres, Ding Ding and Jinghao Li.
+ORGANIZERS: Dikran Karagueuzian, Marcin Mazur, Adrian Vasiu, Joel Robert Dodge, Daniel Vallieres, Ding Ding, Michael Fink and Jinghao Li.

 To receive announcements of seminar talks by email, please join the seminar's

-Number theory at Binghamton University: Presently consists of two faculties (Marcin Mazur and Adrian Vasiu), four Ph.D. students (Ding Ding, Michael Fink, Jinghao Li, Daniel Williams), and two post-docs Joel Dodge, Daniel Vallières.
+The number theory group at Binghamton University presently consists of two faculty members (Marcin Mazur and Adrian Vasiu), four Ph.D. students (Ding Ding, Michael Fink, Jinghao Li and Daniel Williams) and two post-docs (Joel Dodge and Daniel Vallières).

 Past Ph.D. students in number theory related topics that graduated from Binghamton University: Ilir Snopce (Dec.
 2009), Xiao Xiao (May 2011).

 Spring 2014: * talks